smith01s/newey01c.github.io/_posts/2017-11-13-data-quality.md

 ## The Flight Data ETL Pipeline --- A Summary

+Before we get started, I'll briefly summarise the most important steps that our flight data will pass through before it reaches us ("us" being "the data scientists")

 * Flight data is recorded from aircraft in-situ, using hardware that interfaces with the Flight Data Recorder (FDR).
 * After each flight, data is downloaded from the secondary FDR, and sent via